President of Syria: Transitional period (2024–present)

 After the fall of the Assad regime, the position became vacant on 8 December 2024.
-The duties of the head of state were carried out by the caretaker government, with Ahmed al-Sharaa serving as the de facto leader.
-On 29 January 2025, during the Syrian Revolution Victory Conference in Damascus, the Syrian General Command officially appointed al-Sharaa as the president for the transitional period.
-As president, al-Sharaa announced plans to issue a "constitutional declaration" as a legal reference following the repeal of the 2012 constitution of Ba'athist Syria.
+The duties of the head of state were carried out by the caretaker government, with Ahmed al-Sharaa serving as the de facto leader as the commander of Hayat Tahrir al-Sham and head of the new Syrian administration.
+In an interview with al-Arabiya on 29 December, al-Sharaa said that he expected the process of writing a new constitution of Syria to take two or three years, with elections expected after four years.